2026 KAFP Board of Directors

 - Introducing KAFP staff to potential sponsors and partners

-Take their fiduciary duties of board leadership seriously
+- Take their fiduciary duties seriously

 Learn more about these best practices here.